 It should be said that those “heavy-handed, growth-inhibiting” regulations also improve air quality, even if less efficiently than carbon pricing.
-Moreover, even perfect pricing (full cost-internalization of climate and air pollution damage) won’t overcome notorious market barriers such as split incentives and deficient infrastructure that holds back electric vehicles (inadequate charging) and bicycling (danger from drivers).
+Moreover, even perfect pricing (full cost-internalization of climate and air pollution damage) won’t by itself overcome notorious market barriers such as split incentives and deficient infrastructure that holds back climate solutions such as electric vehicles (inadequate charging) and bicycling (danger from motorists).
 Carbon pricing on its own won’t eliminate climate pollution.
-Also missing from the op-ed was the proposed carbon fee; clearly, a $20/ton carbon fee and a $15/ton fee that ramps up by $10/ton each year are vastly different in impact.
+Also missing from the op-ed was the size of the proposed carbon fee; clearly, a $20/ton carbon fee and a $15/ton fee that ramps up by $10/ton each year would be vastly different in impact.

 Nevertheless, the statement wasn’t aimed at Salt Lake City — the signatories aren’t seeking a state carbon fee.
 Rather, it was aimed at Utah’s Republican senators, notably Sen. Mitt Romney, who from time to time has signaled openness to some form of carbon price.
 It’s a good start.

 NY Times: A growing number of Republicans are working to address climate change (June 2021)